pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 #### Step 1.
 Find the entrance

-To find the entrance to creating a private endpoint, follow one of the following methods:
+To find the entrance to creating a private endpoint, take one of the following methods:

 - From the **Project Settings** page:

     1. In the TiDB Cloud console, click the **Project Settings** tab, then click **Private Endpoint** on the left menu, and the **Private Endpoint** page is displayed.
 If there is any existing private endpoint, it is displayed on this page.
-    2. Click **Add** on the top right corner to open the creation page.
+    2. Click **Add** in the upper-right corner to open the creation page.

 - From the **Connect to TiDB** dialog of an active cluster: